TheTrueBark/TyranidScreeps2.0/docs/roles.md

   energy before upgrading from range.
 They top up whenever the container has energy available so upgrading rarely pauses.
 When the container is missing the HiveMind still spawns one upgrader so progress never stalls.
- - **Builders** – Always fetch energy from nearby containers or dropped resources before requesting delivery.
+ - **Builders** – Always fetch energy from nearby containers, storage or dropped resources before requesting delivery.
 They select the highest priority construction site each tick (extensions first, then containers, then other structures) and build until empty.
 Each builder stores its assigned